Header menu logo B2R2

 LRUCache<'K, 'V>

 Represents a Least Recently Used (LRU) cache that does not support concurrency.
+The capacity must be positive.

 NoOverlapIntervalMap